 Describe in detail one way you hope things will be different for the woman reading your letter in 2037.
 How will it look and feel from her perspective?

-Leave your name, date, age and location on your letter in case you want to find it in twenty years time.
+Leave your name, date, age and city on your letter in case you want to find it in twenty years time.

 Stay informed and follow the project's journey